gsidsid/ThinkStats2/project2/report2.md

 ### Survival curves across Yelp rating tiers

 There are nine unique ratings users can issue in a review on Yelp.
-They are 1 through 5 (inclusive), with intervals of half a star.
+They are 1 through 5 (inclusive), in intervals of half a star.
 An analysis of the distribution of ratings on Yelp shows that there are not all that many low star reviews on Yelp, with the most common rating being 4.

 ![alt text](figures/bcdf_ratings.jpg "CDF of ratings")